dirkgermany/LILA/README.md

 ---
 ## Advantages
 The following points complement the **Key Features** and provide a deeper insight into the architectural decisions and technical innovations of LILA.

+### Distributed Mode & Remote Logging
+LILA-Logging introduces a high-performance Server-Client architecture using **Oracle Pipes**.
+This allows for asynchronous log processing and cross-session monitoring
+* **Hybrid Execution:** Run LILA locally within your session and offload processing to dedicated LILA-Servers **simultaneously**.
+Choose the best path for each log-level or event type in real-time
+* **Smart Load Balancing:** Clients automatically discover available servers via Round-Robin
+* **Auto-Synchronization:** Servers dynamically claim communication pipes, ensuring a zero-config setup
+* **Congestion Control (Throttling):** Optional protection layer that pauses hyperactive clients to ensure server stability during high-load peaks

+#### How it works
+1. **Server Side:** Start one or more LILA-Servers.
+They monitor pipes for incoming commands.
+2. **Client Side:** Register with `lila.sever_new_session;`LILA finds the best available server.
+3. **Execution:** Log calls are serialized into the pipe, processed remotely, and stored—minimizing the impact on the client's transaction time.

 ### Technology
 #### Autonomous Persistence